-While last year’s Nobel Prize in Physics was for an esoteric advance in knowledge — theoretical work on sub-atomic particles, notably predicting the existence of the Higgs boson – the prize awarded during this past week was for a far more practical achievements, by three Japanese-born men: Isamu Akasaki, Hiroshi Amano and Shuji Nakamura.
+While the 2013 Nobel Prize in Physics was for an esoteric advance in knowledge — theoretical work on sub-atomic particles, notably predicting the existence of the Higgs boson – the prize awarded in 2014 was for a far more practical achievements, by three Japanese-born men: Isamu Akasaki, Hiroshi Amano and Shuji Nakamura.
 They received the award for playing seminal roles in the invention of blue light-emitting diodes.

 “That’s all very well,” you might say.
 “But what’s that got to do with the price of tea in China?”
 And while you might be right that such diodes could seem unimpressive in isolation, note that they proved the key to creating white LEDs, and to making a full spectrum of colours on LED displays – including smartphone screens, along with modern televisions and computer monitors.
 Plus, blue laser diodes led to Blu-ray discs.